11 NEW Jobs added to the PPC Hero Job Board

 At this point the prep work to dive into the interface and start setting up your first campaign is complete.
 You should have a list of keywords organized into campaigns and ad groups.
 Each ad group should have a few ad variations prepared and be mapped to landing pages.

 At this point you are back to beginning.
-Sign into Adwords.google.com with your resources in hand and click on create have clicked on “Create your first campaign”.
-Upon click you will arrive at a page that includes several settings.
+Sign into ads.google.com with your resources in hand and navigate to “Campaign” on the left-hand side and then select “+New Campaign”.
+Upon click you will arrive at a page that promopts you to select your goal.
+Feel free to choose your goal or “Create a campaign without a goal’s guidance”.
+If the later is selected, you will move to the next step that includes several settings.

 Type – The Google network allows you to select from a run on a variety of different campaign options.